Prosecutors rest their case against 2 men in Whitmer plot

 Associated Press

-An FBI agent who was working undercover told jurors Thursday about a stop at a bridge near Michigan Gov. Gretchen Whitmer’s vacation home during a night ride by anti-government extremists to continue planning a kidnapping.
+Prosecutors rested their case Thursday against two men charged with conspiring to kidnap Michigan’s governor, shortly after an FBI agent who was working undercover in 2020 told jurors how a bridge played a role in the scheme.

-Tim Bates, simply known as “Red” to the group, was one of the last government witnesses as prosecutors rested their case after seven days of testimony.
+Timothy Bates, who was known as “Red,” said he participated in a night ride to Elk Rapids, Michigan, and encouraged Adam Fox to take a picture of the bridge near Gretchen Whitmer’s vacation home when they got out of a pickup truck.

-Bates said he encouraged Adam Fox to take a picture of the bridge after they got out of a pickup truck.
-The government alleges that destroying it was part of a scheme to get Whitmer.
+The government says blowing up the bridge as well as utility poles was part of Fox’s plan to get her at another time.

-No kidnapping took place in Elk Rapids.
-In October 2020, about a month later, Fox, Barry Croft Jr. and four others were arrested and accused of being domestic terrorists.
+No kidnapping occurred.
+About a month later, Fox, Barry Croft Jr. and four others were arrested and accused of being domestic terrorists.

 Fox and Croft are on trial for a second time on conspiracy charges.
 A jury in April couldn’t reach a unanimous verdict but acquitted two other men.

-Bates said he pitched himself to the group as someone who could get explosives.
-By fall 2020, he said there was talk about buying bomb components, and the FBI wanted to stay on top of it.
-Another agent as well as informants already had infiltrated the group.
+Bates said he posed as someone who could get explosives.
+By fall 2020, he said there was talk in the group about buying bomb components, and the FBI wanted to stay on top of it.
+Another agent as well as informants already were inside the group.

-Bates said Fox also talked about destroying a second bridge in the Elk Rapids area, though the government didn’t offer any evidence of it on secretly recorded conversations.
-The agent also admitted during cross-examination that he hadn’t disclosed it during the first trial last spring.
+Bates said Fox also talked about destroying a second bridge in the Elk Rapids area, though the government didn’t offer evidence of it on secretly recorded conversations.
+Defense attorneys pounced.

 “You were wearing a recorder the entire trip, correct?
 And the recorder functioned, true?”
-Fox attorney Christopher Gibbons said.
+Fox lawyer Christopher Gibbons asked.

-“I can’t speak to how all of them functioned,” Bates replied, “but I believe a recorder was on the entire time.”
+“I can’t speak to how all of them functioned,” Bates said, “but I believe a recorder was on the entire time.”

 The defense argues that Fox and Croft were entrapped by government operatives who fed their wild views.
 Prosecutors say the group wanted to trigger a national revolt and was especially furious over COVID-19 restrictions imposed by Whitmer during the early stages of the pandemic.